 HEALTH & PHYSICAL EDUCATION

 Health & Physical Education

 Health & Physical Education is of interest to students who are physically active, like to be challenged across different physical activities, understand how and why the body moves, want to improve their fitness and physical performance and enjoy solving problems individually and in team environments.

-Health & Physical Education provides a foundation for students who wish to pursue further study in human movement related fields such as sport development, sports management, sports analysis, sport journalism, physiotherapy, sport psychology and coaching, athlete conditioning and management, personal training, and teaching.
+Health & Physical Education provides a foundation for students who wish to pursue further study in human movement related fields such as sport development, sports management, sports analysis, sports journalism, physiotherapy, sport psychology and coaching, athlete conditioning and management, personal training, and teaching.

-Evidence of learning is collected through a range of assessment items including multi-modal videos, research reports, essays and participation in physical activity (individual and/or team sport).
+Evidence of learning is collected through a range of assessment items including multi-modal videos, research reports, exams and participation in physical activity (individual and/or team sport).

+YEAR 8

+SEMESTER ONE

-Elective Title: Equity & Ethics in Sport and Physical Activity Integrated with Various Physical Activities
+Elective Title: Anatomy, Body Systems and First Aid Integrated with Various Physical

+Activities

-Elective Code: 09HPE1
+Elective Code: 08HPE1

-Brief Overview: Students will learn about equity issues and ethical dilemmas which effect participation in sport and physical activity.
+Brief Overview: Students will learn about the various bones and muscles in the human body

+that allow for movement, as well as common injuries and strategies for their treatment.
 Students will participate in a variety of physical activities in order to deepen their knowledge of the theory concepts, while also developing their ability to perform the movement concepts and strategies required for optimal performance.
+These activities may include but are not limited to Soccer,

+Netball and Basketball.

+SEMESTER TWO Elective Title: Fitness and Sports Nutrition Integrated with Various Physical Activities Elective Code: 08HPE2 Brief Overview: Students will learn about the various fitness requirements of physical activity, as well as nutritional principles for fuelling performance.
+Students will participate in a variety of physical activities in order to deepen their knowledge of the theory concepts, while also developing their ability to perform the movement concepts and strategies required for optimal performance.
+These activities may include but are not limited to Touch Football, Street Hockey and Orienteering.

+SEMESTER ONE Elective Title: Equity & Ethics in Sport and Physical Activity Integrated with Various Physical Activities Elective Code: 09HPE1 Brief Overview: Students will learn about equity issues and ethical dilemmas which effect participation in sport and physical activity.
+Students will participate in a variety of physical activities in order to deepen their knowledge of the theory concepts, while also developing their ability to perform the movement concepts and strategies required for optimal performance.
 These activities may include but are not limited to Sports Aerobics, Flag Football and Water Polo.

-Elective Title: Skill Acquisition and Tactical Awareness Integrated with Various Physical Activities

-Elective Code: 09HPE2

-Brief Overview: Students will learn about motor learning with specific regards to skill acquisition and the tactical development process.
+SEMESTER TWO Elective Title: Skill Acquisition and Tactical Awareness Integrated with Various Physical Activities Elective Code: 09HPE2 Brief Overview: Students will learn about motor learning with specific regards to skill acquisition and the tactical development process.
 Students will participate in a variety of physical activities in order to deepen their knowledge of the theory concepts, while also developing their ability to perform the movement concepts and strategies required for optimal performance.
 These activities may include but are not limited to Badminton, Volleyball and Tennis.